Limpopo: Demographics

-The population of Limpopo consists of several ethnic groups distinguished by culture, language and race.
+The population of Limpopo consists of several ethnic groups distinguished by culture, language, and race.
 97.3% of the population is Black, 2.4% is White, 0.2% is Coloured, and 0.1% is Indian/Asian.
-The province has the smallest percentage and second smallest total number of White South Africans in the country; although there a number of localities with a White majority, notably Hoedspruit and Modimolle.
+The province has the smallest percentage and second smallest total number of White South Africans in the country.
+However, there are several localities with a White majority, notably Hoedspruit and Modimolle.
 It also has the highest Black percentage out of all the provinces.

-The Northern Sotho people make up the largest percentage of the population, making 52% of the province.
+The Pedi comprise the largest percentage of the population, 52% of the province.
 The Tsonga people comprise about 24.0% of the province; the Tsonga also comprise about 11.5% of Mpumalanga province since the southern part of their homeland, Gazankulu, was cut off from Limpopo and allocated to Mpumalanga.
 The Venda make up about 16.7%.
 Afrikaners make up the majority of Limpopo's White population, about 95,000 people; English-speaking Whites number just over 20,000.
-Vhembe district has the smallest share of White people in Limpopo, about 5,000 total, while the Waterberg district has the largest share of Whites, with more than 60,000 Whites residing there.
-Coloureds and Asians/Indians make up a very small percentage of the province's total population.
+Vhembe district has the smallest share of White people in Limpopo, about 5,000 total.
+In contrast, the Waterberg district has the largest share of Whites, with more than 60,000 Whites residing there.
+Coloureds and Asians/Indians make up a tiny percentage of the province's total population.